This post may contain affiliate links. Please read our disclosure policy.

-I wanted to share these 10 ways to be a caring wife (and a caring husband!) because I think that they are important to remember when you are trying to grow your marriage after kids.
-They are lessons learned from my grandmother and I am excited to share them with you.
+My grandma shared these ways to be a caring wife (and a caring husband!) with me many times over the years… from when she was married in the 1940s until the end of their lives.
+These lessons are so important when trying to grow your marriage after kids.
+This is advice from my grandmother.
 She was an amazing person and a wonderful, devoted wife (and mother/grandmother).

 Before I begin… remember that this was 50+ years ago and she did not work.
 The lesson in this post is simply that caring for others is important in a marriage.
 Not ‘competing’ but instead ‘wanting’ to help.